 It defines your goal and what you need to do to get there.
 Your business achieves its strategic goals by its actions with each and every customer.

-E-commerce focus on transactions and systems is a good thing
+E-commerce focus on transactions and systems

 E-commerce people on the other hand love transactions.
 Transactions mean they’ve given customers what they want.
 Transactions means bills and salaries get paid.
 The value of the company grows.
 Stock isn’t sitting in the warehouse as a cost, it’s on its way to the customer.
 That’s money in the bank.